antomagu/RProject/README.md

 The objective is to create graphs that show the gender equality that exists in the company by department and seniority by age.
 The conclusions will give us the areas of opportunity where this aspect must be improved.

 Questions that will drive the analysis
-Which department has the greatest number of women working and which the least?
+Which department has the greatest percent of women working and which the least?
 Which department has the youngest employees?
-What is the number of employees by gender in each department?
+What is the number of employees by gender in the company?

 <h2>The tools used were</h2>